dry ice slab with blue background

 Credit: Envato Elements/ alexstand

 While insulated boxes and cold packs are your primary tools for keeping your food frozen, bubble wrap and packing peanuts can add an extra layer of insulation.
-These are lightweight and cost-effective packing materials that can fill any extra space in your box, reducing the amount of warm air that can enter.
+These are lightweight and budget-friendly packing materials that can fill any extra space in your box, preventing the amount of warm air from getting in.

 Step 4: Final Check and Seal